 I was far more bearish about the value of LLM-generated code until mid-2025.
 There’s been a few key advancements in the last year that changed my mind.

 Second, software development roles were successfully separated out into three sub-agents.
 One researches a task, another takes that research and plans what to do, and the last one takes the plan and implements it.
-This separation of responsiblities addresses the key problems of “one-shotting”.
-By introducing human review at the hand-off points, hallucinations can be minimized and corralled.
+This separation of responsibilities addresses the key problems of “one-shotting”.
+The agents are tightly scoped and don’t stray off task.
+There’s ample room for human review at the hand-off points.
+Hallucinations can be minimized and contained early.

-And third, there’s been many optimizations for the sake of context management.
+And third, we discovered the importance of context management.
 Much like RAM in a classical computer, an agent performs better with more context.
 Gone are massive global header files telling the agents how to do every possible task they might need to do.
-This has been replaced by a brief index of tools that can be forked out to a sub-agent, who returns only the juciest data to the parent context.
+This approach has been replaced by a brief index of tools that can be forked out to a sub-agent with its own context, who then returns only the juiciest data to the parent context.

 The sum of all these advancements has created a moment that must feel like how lumberjacks felt when the chainsaw was invented.
-A thing that I used to do manually can now be done at a faster rate with the help of automation.
-No tree service is sending out fleets of unmanned chainsaws to cut down trees.
+This thing that I used to do manually can now be done at an unquestionably faster rate with the help of automation.
+It didn’t lead to tree service companies sending out fleets of unmanned chainsaws.
 That’s science fiction.
 And so is replacing developers completely with coding agents.
-These are new automatic tools that make human programmers faster when you put it in their hands.
+This is a new automatic tool that makes human programmers faster when you put it in their hands.

-I think it’s important to explain the mechanism by which software is being commodified.
+I should explain the mechanism by which software is being commodified.
 If software used to be a moat, why was that?
-The rate of development was slow enough that, if you got a lead on competitors, you had time to capitalize on the lead before they caught up.
-There was a sub-linear benefit to adding more headcount, because coordination costs would increase as described by the Mythical Man Month.
-If you wanted to catch up, you had to pretty much walk the same path they walked, at roughly the same pace they took.
+It was because the rate of development was slow enough that, if you got a lead on competitors, you had time to capitalize on the lead before they caught up.
+They couldn’t just catch up with raw manpower.
+There is a sub-linear benefit to adding more headcount, because coordination costs increase as described by the Mythical Man Month.
+If you wanted to catch up, you had to pretty much walk the same path they walked, at roughly the same pace.

-Historically we’ve been able to incrementally improve developer velocity by getting into the weeds on infrastructure and static analysis, but these were fractional gains.
+Historically we’ve been able to improve developer velocity by automating specific tasks by hand, like testing or deploying; this has led to incremental productivity gains.
 Agentic coding accelerates development velocity in an entirely new way that multiplies instead of increments.
-If you’re copying books by hand, you can develop cursive writing to do it faster; but you’re still nowhere near what can be achieved by automating with a printing press.
+If you’re copying books by hand, you can develop cursive writing to do it faster; but you’re still nowhere near what can be achieved by inventing the printing press.

 This increase to developer velocity triggers an inflection point in fast-following.
 Call it supersonic-following if you want to keep with the metaphor.
 We’ve broken the sound barrier on fast-following.
 Your competitors will always catch up to you now.

-Why don’t the competitors simply stay multiplicitavely further ahead with the help of agentic coding?
+Why don’t the competitors simply stay multiplicatively further ahead with the help of agentic coding?
 The LLMs have yet to make a similar supersonic jump in validating good ideas.
 Product vision is still moving at human speed.
-You still have to pound the pavement to validate ideas before you code them, or divide your velocity on a shotgun approach.
+You still have to pound the pavement to validate ideas before you code them, or spread yourself thin with a shotgun approach.
 Knowing what to build is not any easier.
 But building it is multiplicatively easier.
-This is the same principle fast-following exploited - draft thought leaders for a velocity boost.
-That boost is much bigger now.
+This is the same principle that fast-following exploits – you can draft the thought leaders for a velocity boost.
+The boost is much bigger now.

 Putting it all together